-Right of Appeal: In the event students feel that the evaluation of course work and/or transfer credits is not accurate, they should submit a written request to the Academic Council via the Dean of the Academics.
+Right of Appeal: In the event students feel that the evaluation of course work and/or transfer credits is not accurate, they should submit a written request to the Academic Council via the Vice President for Academic Affairs.
 Students will be notified of the results in writing.